 8. He delivered the shortest acceptance speech in Oscar history.

-Hitchcock’s only Academy Awards acceptance speech was just few words long, maybe because of Oscar Injustice?
+Hitchcock’s only Academy Awards acceptance speech was just a few words long, maybe because of Oscar Injustice?

 9. Walt Disney refused to allow him to film at Disneyland.

 Walt Disney, the cartoon king, refused Alfred Hitchcock to shoot films at Disneyland in the early 1960s.
-The reason was because Hitchcock had made “that disgusting movie Psycho”.
+The reason was that Hitchcock had made “that disgusting movie Psycho.”

 10. He is afraid of Eggs, yes, phobia for phobia.